Overlay

 Income tax

-Just like getting an income from employment you can get an income from an investment and you may need to pay tax on it.
+Just like getting an income from employment, you can get an income from an investment, and you may need to pay tax on it.

-How much tax you need to pay on this income depends on your income tax band i.e. basic rate, higher rate or additional rate and the type of your investment.
-The type of your investment matters because it determines if the income is classed as either interest or dividends which are taxed differently.
+How much tax you need to pay on this income depends on your income tax band i.e., basic rate, higher rate or additional rate and the type of your investment.

 Calculating income tax